jrie/CanvasLister/README.md

 canvas lister
 =======

-"Canvas lister" is work-in-progress with the idea to load markup data and convert/display this information on a HTML5 canvas element with styling as well as basic text alignment inside the canvas drawing area.
+"Canvas lister" is work-in-progress with the idea to load custom markup data in form of img declerations and text, convert & display this information on a HTML5 canvas element with a styling syntax similar to CSS.

-Note: The project was tested in Firefox, IE10 and Chrome to be working, with the exception that Chrome requires to be started with the parameter: "--allow-file-access-from-files", otherwise the Ajax request to load the source markup files will brake.
-Parsing of simple chained tags has been fixed in all versions.
+Note: The project was mainly tested in Firefox, but does run in IE10 and Chrome, the only exception with Chrome (if not installed online) is the exception that Chrome requires to be started with the parameter: "--allow-file-access-from-files", otherwise a (perhaps local) Ajax request to load the source markup files will fail.

-There are several versions, explanation starting from initial to current development version
+There are several versions, explanation starting from initial to current development version.
+The canvasLister.html file includes examples of the usage of canvasLister and the source files have example markup which in addition also loads the images present.
+A short guide on the feature list and syntax to create the markup, can be found in form of the "formattingGuide.json".

-The "canvasLister_simpleParse.js" version [first testing version]
+The "canvasLister_simpleParse.js" version [first testing version, does not read nested markup tags]

 Which was written to only support single tag format elements, including a very simple parser, but already displays the information on a canvas in a styled fashion.
 Nested tags are not supported by this version, but supports basic customization like:
 - General default font family, size and color